vega/vl-convert/README.md

 Usage: vl-convert <COMMAND>

 Commands:
-  vl2vg   Convert a Vega-Lite specification to a Vega specification vl2svg  Convert a Vega-Lite specification to an SVG image vl2png  Convert a Vega-Lite specification to an PNG image vg2svg  Convert a Vega specification to an SVG image vg2png  Convert a Vega specification to an PNG image help    Print this message or the help of the given subcommand(s)
+  vl2vg      Convert a Vega-Lite specification to a Vega specification vl2svg     Convert a Vega-Lite specification to an SVG image vl2png     Convert a Vega-Lite specification to an PNG image vg2svg  f   Convert a Vega specification to an SVG image vg2png     Convert a Vega specification to an PNG image ls-themes  List available themes cat-theme  Print the config JSON for a theme help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information